collective/buildout.environ/README.rst

 buildout.environ
 ================

-Expose system envionment variables into `zc.buildout <https://pypi.org/project/zc.buildout/>`_ section.
+Expose system environment variables into `zc.buildout <https://pypi.org/project/zc.buildout/>`_ section.

 It is an extension for buildout.
 All variables seen by Pythons ``os.environ`` are available in buildout.